Is Blue Lagoon Worth It? A Complete Guide

 Luxury Option

 The Retreat Hotel is as luxurious as it gets.
 Set right along the Blue Lagoon, you’ll be a short stroll from the steamy blue water.
 You’ll also have access to the Retreat Spa and Retreat Lagoon for even more privacy.
-A 5-hour day pass to the Retreat Spa is nearly $500 USD, but guests who are staying at the Retreat Hotel will have unlimited access to this spa.
+A 5-hour day pass to the Retreat Spa is around $700 USD, but guests who are staying at the Retreat Hotel will have unlimited access to this spa.
 If you plan on taking advantage of everything the spa has to offer, and you have your heart set on staying on the property, this is a splurge you won’t regret.

 📍 Silica Hotel